 A fun addition to the site is the Postcards section.
 From here you can choose from a range of different greeting cards from yesteryear and send them to your relatives.

 Now we get to the part which you want to know about, what is free and what do you have to pay for.

 There are two options available to you when you use the site, the Free membership or the Premium membership.

 I like how you get just the two options, rather than working out what paid subscription package is right for you.
-It’s quite simple in that regards.
+It’s quite simple in that regard.

 Basic Free Membership